Bachelor of Science (BS) Degree with a Major in Chemistry

 Upon completing the BS degree with a major in Chemistry, students will be able to:

-- Design, conduct, record, and analyze chemical experiments, while practicing responsible and ethical scientific conduct.
+- Design, conduct, record, and interpret chemical experiments in a safe and ethical manner.

 Requirements for the BS Degree with a Major in Chemistry